Alexander Haslam: New psychology of leadership

 At the same time, though, other research inspired by social identity theorizing has shown that leaders’ prototypicality is not all that matters when it comes to motivating followers.
 As well as being perceived to be “one of us” leaders also need to be seen to “do it for us” through their work as ingroup champions.
 Indeed, one of the things that is most problematic for leaders’ effectiveness is the perception that they are either acting for themselves or, worse, for an outgroup.
 In this vein another large body of research shows that regardless of how prototypical they are, leaders will be more effective when they are also seen to act in ways that advance group interests.

-But social identities are not set in stone.
-Instead they are a moveable feast.
-Indeed, one of the hallmarks of effective leadership is precisely the ability to take advantage of this flexibility.
-More specifically, leaders need to be entrepreneurs of identity who work not only to create a sense of shared group membership amongst would-be followers but also to shape their understanding of social identity.
-In these terms, the first task of a would-be leader is to create a sense that they and their followers are bound together by a common cause which they embody.
+Social identities are not fixed but can change across contexts.
+Research on social identity and leadership suggests that effective leaders often make use of this flexibility by fostering a shared sense of group membership among followers and shaping how that identity is understood.
+In this framework, leadership involves developing a perception of common purpose, whereby leaders and followers are seen as connected through shared goals and group affiliation.

 Again, though, these endeavors are not enough to guarantee success, especially in the long term.
 For leadership is not only about the behavior of leaders but also about the way they shape the behavior of followers.
 Accordingly, leaders need to fashion social identity in ways that are compelling for followers and that allow them to act in ways that embed shared group values in social reality.
 That is, they need to be identity impresarios who devise and choreograph collective activities and events that bring the groups they lead to life and give them a material force.
 The form that such activities take necessarily varies as a function of nature of the social identity that leaders are seeking to entrench.
 Nevertheless, whatever the domain, the long-term effectiveness of groups and leadership is generally buttressed by formalized identity performances and structures—such things as competitions and conferences, feasts and festivals, ceremonies and celebrations.

 Early work on social identity and leadership focused mainly on leaders’ identity prototypicality.
 However, as it has evolved, social identity research has broadened out to also explore leaders’ identity advancement, identity entrepreneurship and identity impresarioship.
 In 2011, this work was brought together in the first edition of Haslam, Reicher and Platow’s monograph The New Psychology of Leadership.
 This showcased the work of around 50 researchers who had contributed to research on social identity and leadership at that time (a number that had grown to more than 150 by the time the second edition was published in 2020).
 To capture the breadth of social identity processes understood to be implicated in the leadership process it also referred to this work as being broadly concerned with identity leadership.